 1. Positive Self-Talk and Mindfulness

-I don't do it enough, but when I do it can change my mood or pain level in as little as 5 minutes.
+When I meditate, it can change my mood or pain level in as little as 5 minutes.
 It is truly as good as everyone says it is.
+I started with one minute and worked my way up to 5.

-Taking an hour to stretch, strengthen, and be present is essential, but it's not always easy to fit into a busy schedule, especially when you add on debilitating fatigue.
-I'm starting with the goal of once a week and working up to 2 or 3 times a week.
+Taking an hour to stretch, strengthen, and be present is essential, but it's not always easy to fit into a busy schedule, especially when you add on debilitating fatigue, but once or twice a week is enough to make a difference.

-There are few things that I find more cathartic than writing and that's a major reason why I started this blog.
+There are few things that I find more cathartic than writing.
 Writing can take many forms—a lighthearted Twitter feed, a private journal, songwriting, etc. The point is to get what is in your head down on paper, or screen, or whatever.

 5. Travel or Travel Planning